 Filed: January 18, 2008

-Generating content to satisfy search engines queries is described.
-A knowledge base including a plurality of prior search queries for a search engine and corresponding prior search results provided by the search engine is accessed and a plurality of underserved search queries are identified, wherein each of the underserved search queries comprises a search query pattern having a below threshold number of search results.
+Generating content to satisfy search engine queries is described.
+First, a knowledge base including a plurality of prior search queries for a search engine and corresponding prior search results provided by the search engine is accessed, and a plurality of underserved search queries are identified, wherein each of the underserved search queries comprises a search query pattern having a below a threshold number of search results.

-Each of the underserved search queries are heuristically related to one another.
-The plurality of underserved search queries are aggregated into a taxonomy category having a set of associated attributes, the attributes descriptive of the plurality of underserved search queries.
-Targeted content is generated based on the attributes, wherein the targeted content is tailored satisfy the underserved search queries.
+Each of the underserved search queries is heuristically related to one another.
+The plurality of underserved search queries is aggregated into a taxonomy category having a set of associated attributes, the attributes descriptive of the plurality of underserved search queries.
+Targeted content is generated based on the attributes, wherein the targeted content is tailored to satisfy the underserved search queries.

-Both the Microsoft and the Google approaches to underserved queries mention a way of letting people know which queries are underserved in an easy to find manner, and to set up some kind of marketplace where people could possibly even be paid to create content for those queries.
+Both the Microsoft and the Google approach to underserved queries mention a way of letting people know which queries are underserved in an easy-to-find manner and set up some marketplace where people could even be paid to create content queries.
 In some ways, both remind me of what Demand Media patented to try to capture underserved queries, as I described in How Demand Media May Target Keywords for Profitability.

-I’m not sure that we are ever going to see either Google or Bing create such a marketplace, but I can see how they might provide more quality results by each using their query logs and web search histories as knowledge bases to provide related search information, locating different aspects of long tail queries that might include information in similar related categories.
+I’m not sure that we will ever see either Google or Bing create such a marketplace.
+Still, I can see how they might provide more quality results by each using their query logs and web search histories as knowledge bases to provide related search information, locating different aspects of long-tail queries that might include information in similar related categories.